Kaichi-Nakajima/Fashion-Retail-Analysis/README.md

 # Fashion-Retail-Analysis
-Inventory exposure and markdown strategy analysis using SQL and Tableau to evaluate overstock risk, pricing response, and customer satisfaction in fashion retail
+This project analyses inventory exposure and markdown strategy using SQL and Tableau to evaluate overstock risk, pricing response, and customer satisfaction in fashion retail